 - Direct TOF Spectroscopy

 (for details, see the instrument section below and Refs.
 [2-3])

 - All the proposals have to be discussed with the local contact and contain supplementary information on bulk sample characterization in high fields, previous neutron measurements, evidences of Q-range accessibility using EXEQ-calculator and detailed measurement plan (for details, see a short Presentation).

-- A web-based interface for calculating the instrument range and finding the optimal sample orientation is available at EXEQ.
+- Diffraction: A web-based interface for calculating the instrument range and finding the optimal sample orientation is available at EXEQ.
 A stand-alone version is available for download.
 It contains a full featured WinPython 220.127.116.11 necessary to run EXEQ as well as inEXEQ, see below.